 Is this a legitimate business survey conducted by the Census Bureau?

-Any request for survey information from the Census Bureau will be clearly identified as coming from the U.S. Census Bureau and as OFFICIAL BUSINESS of the United States.
+Any request for survey information from the Census Bureau will be clearly identified on the envelope as coming from the U.S. Census Bureau and as OFFICIAL BUSINESS of the United States.

 It is a Federal offense for anyone to pretend they represent the Census Bureau, or any other office of the United States Government.
 Section 912 of Title 18, U.S. Code, states the following:

 "Whoever Falsely assumes or pretends to be an officer or employee acting under the authority of the United States or any department, agency or officer thereof, and acts as such, or in such pretended character demands or obtains any money, paper, document, or thing of value, shall be fined under this title or imprisoned not more than three years, or both."

 Census Bureau surveys look different from other surveys, and we provide information that will help you in answering the census or survey.

 When you are in a Census Bureau business survey, we will tell you, generally by letter:

 Whether your response is required by law or voluntary, and the applicable laws;